 Discuss Your Medications

-The first thing you should do if you think your hypertension is causing ED is to talk to your doctor.
-Many times, they can change the dosage or type of medicine you’re taking.
+If you think your hypertension is causing ED, you should first talk to your doctor.
+They can often change the dosage or type of medicine you’re taking.
 There are also other medications available that don’t have sexual side effects.

 The important thing here is that you become honest with your physician.
 Be open about your concerns regarding this dysfunction and see what possible solutions you can come up with.